rikonaka/pcapture-rs/README.md

 # pcapture-rs

-A new generation of traffic capture library based on `libpnet`.
+A new generation of traffic capture library based on `libpnet` and `libpcap`.

-This library requires root permissions.
+This library requires root permissions on Linux.

+## Which one should I choose?

+Well, the advantage of the `libpnet` version is that it does not require any additional software installation (except for Windows).
+In scenarios where high performance is not required and for temporary use, the `libpnet` version of the program can be chosen.

+The `libpcap` version is the opposite of the libpnet version.
+It requires the additional installation of the `libpcap-dev` library (on Debian).
+When high performance is required (such as packet capture in high-traffic environments), the `libpcap` version can be chosen.

+However, its working method is also different from the above versions.
+The `libpcap` version retrieves all data packets from the system cache at once and returns them to the user, while the `libpnet` version iterates one by one.
+In high-performance environments, the `libpnet` version can cause problems such as incorrect order of packets.

 ## Compared to pcap